JorgeSebastianML/P.E.R.-Lab/README.md

-# Unity_simulation_pepper_robot
+# P.E.R.
+Lab

-Simulation in Unity for the pepper robot
+Simulator in Unity 5 of a laboratory to carry out reinforcement learning for the Pepper robot